 Our clients are connected to the resources needed to fulfill self-sufficiency.
 The end goal is always stable employment, but it often takes many steps to get there including Housing, GED/Education, Business Clothing, Transportation, Childcare, Mental Health Counseling, and Vocational Training.

-Providing supportive housing, case management, and job training to assist homeless individuals and families transition to permanent housing.
+PROJECT TRANSITION provides supportive housing, case management, and job training to assist homeless individuals and families transition to permanent housing.
 This program is by referral only.

 Some activities are financed in part through an allocation of St. Louis Continuum of Care funds from the Department of Human Services, Homeless Division as well as an allocation of Community Development Block Grant funds from the Department of Housing and Urban Development and the City of St. Louis' Community Development Administration.